-• Appointed Mr. Steve Collar, SES CEO, as Honorary Chair for 2020 and launched a fundraising campaign with his support;

-• Amended the Bylaws of the Association to improve governance;

-• Launched an upgraded Global Calendar;

-• Selected 22 new National Coordinators to support the celebration of World Space Week in their territories;

-- Worked with leaders of many of the world's major space agencies; - Expanded its global partnerships and renewed partnership commitments; - Celebrated World Space Week's 20th Anniversary and, together with the Secure World Foundation, held a reception during 2019 UN COPUOS.
+- Appointed Mr. Stevel Collar, SES CEO, as Honorary Chair for 2020; - Launched a fundraising campaign together with Mr. Collar; - Amended the Bylaws of the Association to improve governance; - Elected Directors with significant experience working with the space sector; - Launched an upgraded Global Calendar; - Selected 22 new National Coordinators, to lead the celebration of World Space Week in their territories: - Communicated with leaders of the world's major space agencies; - Expanded its global partners and renewed partnership commitments; - Celebrated 20th Anniversary and together with the Secure World Foundation organized a reception during 2019 COPUOS.

-This was in addition to producing key products throughout the year such as the poster, theme, annual report, newsletters, media releases, and other communications to key stakeholders.
+This was in addition to producing key products, such as the poster, theme, annual report, newsletters, media releases, and other communications to key stakeholders.

 WSWA is grateful for the support of its distinguished Board of Directors.
-Two Board meetings were held in 2019 minutes are publically available here: http://www.worldspaceweek.org/organization/meetings/.
+Two Board meetings were held in 2019

+- In Vienna, Austria on 15

+February during the Scientific and

+Technical Subcommittee of

+COPUOS.

-- In Vienna, Austria on 15 February during the Scientific and Technical Subcommittee of COPUOS. - In Washington, D.C.
-United States of America, on 24 October during the International Astronautical Congress (IAC).
+- In Washington, D.C.
+United

+States of America, on 24 October

+during the International

+Astronautical Congress (IAC).